Parameters

 The last parameter is always considered a remainder.
 This means that it can contain any number of colons.
 This is useful when you want to pass a string that may contain colons.

-For example, using a custom ID like publish:testing 1 2 3
+For example, using a custom ID like publish:testing 1 2 3 would send an embed with the content testing 1 2 3.

 [ComponentInteraction("publish")]